greppo-io/greppo-docs/source/input-components/select.md

 Select UI component that allows a user to pick one value from a list of values as a dropdown menu.

 ## Parameters
 `name` - String value serving as a unique identifier for this UI component.
+Which is also displayed in the UI for this input.

 `options` - List of possible values to select from.
 Value type is `[int, float, str, bool]`.